ABORIGINAL AND TORRES STRAIT ISLANDER FORUM

 This year the dinner is on Thursday night, after the conference ends.
-The dinner is $25, subsidised by Financial Counselling Australia.
+The dinner costs $25, and is subsidised by Financial Counselling Australia.
 It's always a good night.
-Did someone say karioke?
+Did someone say karaoke?
 You'll need to register for both the dinner AND the ATSI Forum.

-See the your stay page.
-Good places to stay include the Novotel Darwin (where the ASTI forum will be held) or a few minutes walk down the esplanade at the Hilton Doubletree, the conference venue.
+See the 'your stay' page.
+Good places to stay include the Novotel Darwin (where the ATSI forum will be held) or a few minutes walk down the esplanade at the Hilton Doubletree, the conference venue.

 Book early as the rooms nearby and the better value rooms go quickly.